custom-components/ble_monitor/info.md

     - mac: 'C4:3C:4D:6B:4F:F3'
 ```

 #### mac

-   (string)(Required) The `mac` option is used to identify your sensor device based on its mac-address.
+   (string)(Required) The `mac` option (`MAC address` in the UI) is used to identify your sensor device based on its mac-address.
 This allows you to define other additional options for this specific sensor device and/or to whitelist it with the `discovery` option.
-You can find the mac-address in the attributes of your sensor (`Developers Tools` --> `States`).
+You can find the MAC address in the attributes of your sensor (`Developers Tools` --> `States`).
+For deleting devices see the instructions [below](#deleting-devices-and-sensors).

 #### name

+   When using configuration in the User Interface, you can modify the device name by opening your device, via configuration, integrations and clicking on devices on the BLE monitor tile.
+Select the device you want to change the name of and click on the cogwheel in the topright corner, where you can change the name.
+You will get a question wether you want to rename the individual sensor entities of this device as well (normally, it is advised to do this).

+   (string)(Optional)
-   (string)(Optional) Use this option to link a sensor name to the mac-address of the sensor.
-Using this option (or changing a name) will create new entities after restarting Home Assistant.
-These sensors are named with the following convention: `sensor.ble_sensortype_sensor_name` (e.g. `sensor.ble_temperature_livingroom`) in stead of the default `ble_sensortype_mac` (e.g. `sensor.ble_temperature_A4C1382F86C`).
+   When using YAML, you can use the `name` option to link a device name and sensor name to the mac-address of the sensor device.
+Using this option (or changing a name) will create a new device and new entities.
+The old data won't be transfered to the new sensor.
+The old device and sensors can be safely deleted afterwards, but this has to be done manually at the moment, see the instructions [below](#deleting-devices-and-sensors).
+The sensors are named with the following convention: `sensor.ble_sensortype_device_name` (e.g. `sensor.ble_temperature_livingroom`) in stead of the default `ble_sensortype_mac` (e.g. `sensor.ble_temperature_A4C1382F86C`).
 You will have to update your lovelace cards, automation and scripts after each change.
 Note that you can still override the entity_id from the UI.
-After the change, you can manually delete the old entities from the Developer Tools section.
-The old data won't be transfered to the new sensor.
 Default value: Empty

 ```yaml
 ble_monitor: